 By Henry Furman

 As the iPad continues to trickle into every little niche of productivity you never thought it would, more and more students, from grade school to grad school, are finding it conducive to learning.
-Whether it’s Apple’s launching of iBooks Textbooks or the countless number of flashcard apps that make Spanish vocabulary a little less painless, iPads have asserted themselves at the forefront of educational technology.
+Whether it’s Apple’s launching of iBooks Textbooks or the countless number of flashcard apps that make Spanish vocabulary a little less painful, iPads have asserted themselves at the forefront of educational technology.
 But what makes iPads most attractive to students is note taking.
 Organization, simplicity and security make the iPad hard to compete with.
 Here’s five of our favorite apps for those of us who will never buy another Moleskine.

 Apple’s version of Microsoft Word is a good start.
 If you know you’re going to be exclusively typing your notes, this is a good option.
 Actually typing notes, say, during a lecture can be tricky though.
 The “Tab” function takes a few taps to execute, far too long to be efficient.
 But seamless integration iWork and Apple hardware makes Pages a valid iPad note taking client.